-- Difficulty with navigation to begin gender-affirming care. - The feeling from the community that many doctors just didn't "care" about them. - There is systemic discrimination and consistent misgendering of people seeking services. - There were reports of doctors setting requirements before TGI individuals can receive gender affirming care that are more stringent or inconsistent with the current standards of care (i.e. requiring more letters for surgery than necessary). - There is a lack of follow-up on referrals made to fellow practitioners. - Enrollees and insureds are hesitant to seek services due to a history of high denial levels.
+- Difficulty with navigation to begin gender-affirming care. - There is systemic discrimination and consistent misgendering of people seeking services. - Enrollees are hesitant to seek services due to a history of high denial levels.

-- Lack of insurance coverage of needed prescriptions and proper equipment (i.e., hormones and syringes of the correct gauge and length). - Lack of adequate and competent in-network providers for referrals to care. - The assumptions of femininity and masculinity are reflected in denials of surgical procedures (i.e., breast augmentation or facial feminization). - Insurance coverage does not include financial support for recovery from surgical procedures.
+- Lack of adequate and competent in-network providers for referrals to care. - The assumptions of femininity and masculinity are reflected in denials of surgical procedures (i.e., breast augmentation or facial feminization). - Insurance coverage does not include financial support for recovery from surgical procedures.